Setting up the Stage and Rigging

 To help you see what your rig will really look like you can add fixed elements of staging and rigging.

-Open the Capture Visualiser Settings window from the Open Workspace Window menu, or the Open Settings context button in the Capture window.
+Open the Capture Visualiser Settings window by double pressing Open/View, then select Visualiser Settings from the window select buttons (or you can use the Open Settings context button in the Capture window.)
 Click the Stage tab.

 "Floor" and "Back Wall" are provided by default.
 You can add other objects by clicking the + button at the bottom of the list.